zeus-fyi/zeus/apps/docusaurus/zeusfyi/docs/zK8s/cookbooks/directory.md

 See this test case to see how a beacon cluster class was created, and then extended to support choreography to reset configs on a scheduled interval for the Ephemery testnet, and then added validator clients, and then again to add web3signing integration.

-### Artemis ###

-#### ```artemis.zeus.fyi``` ####

-#### ```artemis/client```

-Our web3 Artemis client is a tx orchestrator.
-It reliably submits & confirms ethereum transactions and logs their receipts.
-Chain with the in memory db for storing web3 signer keys to build highly reliable web3 api actions with other users and smart contracts.
-You'll need a bearer token to use this client.
-A more advanced orchestrator that can handle high volume DeFi trading & simulation, which manages nonce sequences, sets up event triggers & scheduling, and has queriable event artifacts is available only via enterprise licensing or other pre-arranged agreements at the moment.

 ### Hercules ###